 The Licensing Authority reserves the right to refuse to automatically renew applications, where issues come to light that would question the suitability of the vehicle.

-South Ribble Borough Council Executive's decision taken in June 2000 (as amended on 19th December 2001 and 7th December 2010) with a 1st April 2001 introductory date:
+South Ribble Borough Council Executive's decision taken in 1st April 2022 introductory date:

 Wheelchair accessible vehicles